Kent Trading Standards Checked Scheme

 9. Take responsibility for any sub-contractors, sub-consultants, sub-advisers and sub-agents that they engage, and for any work completed on their behalf at your property.

 10. Keep customers informed.
-Especially if you are late to an appointment or will not be able to make it, work is not going to be completed on time or there are necessary changes to the agreed schedule of works that may increase the cost.
+This is especially important if you are late to an appointment or will not be able to make it, work is not going to be completed on time or there are necessary changes to the agreed schedule of works that may increase the cost.

 11. Ensure only appropriate content is published on your profile, with no offensive language or discriminatory remarks.